Open today from 09:00 until 17:00

 1 - 4 of 4 products

-The Spider Plant (Chlorophytum) is one of the most iconic and reliable indoor plants, loved for its graceful arching leaves, air-purifying qualities and effortless growth.
-Ideal for beginners and experienced plant owners alike, the Spider Plant brings fresh greenery, movement and brightness into homes across London.
+The Spider Plant (Chlorophytum) is one of the most iconic and reliable indoor plants, loved for its graceful arching leaves, air-purifying qualities and effortless growth, as well as the ease of caring for spider plants.
+Ideal for beginners and experienced plant owners alike, the Spider Plant is a great choice for anyone seeking an easy-care houseplant, bringing fresh greenery, movement and brightness into homes across London.
 At Boma Garden Centre in Kentish Town, you’ll find a curated selection of Chlorophytum varieties chosen for their vigour, resilience and decorative appeal.

 Spider Plants thrive in bright, indirect light but are tolerant of lower light levels, making them perfect for living rooms, hallways, offices and kitchens.
 Their elegant cascades of foliage make them particularly striking when placed on shelves, in hanging planters or elevated stands where the leaves can naturally trail.
-With regular watering and occasional feeding, they reward you with strong growth and abundant baby offshoots—popularly called “spiderettes”—which can be easily re-potted to create new plants.
+With regular watering and occasional feeding, they reward you with strong growth and abundant baby offshoots—popularly called “spiderettes” (also known as pups)—which grow from the main plant and can be easily re-potted to create new plants.

 Popular Spider Plant Varieties